-Myles also works with small and mid-sized business and entrepreneurs to form companies, draft contracts, operate their businesses lawfully, and protect their trademarks.
-He has supported clients across a wide range of industries, including retail and e-commerce, biotechnology, real estate and development, financial services, entertainment, agriculture, cannabis, and food service.
+Myles also works with businesses and entrepreneurs as outside general counsel handling corporate, contract, employment, and intellectual property matters.
+He has supported clients across a wide range of industries, including life sciences, biotech, real estate, retail and e-commerce, financial and professional services, construction, agriculture, cannabis, and food service.

-Myles is admitted to practice law in all California state courts and the U.S. District Court for the Eastern, Northern, and Central Districts of California.
+Myles is admitted to practice law in all California state courts.
+He also is admitted to practice in federal court for the U.S. District Court for the Eastern, Northern, and Central Districts of California.

 Myles earned his Juris Doctor with distinction from the University of the Pacific, McGeorge School of Law, where he was Chief Articles Editor of the McGeorge Law Review.
 During law school, Myles published an article on attorney ethics and technology and worked for the Hon.
 Kimberly J. Mueller at the U.S. District Court in Sacramento.
 Myles previously graduated from the University of California, Davis with a Bachelor of Arts in political science.